Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 On October 7, 2015, we again traveled to DC to file our petition under the new regulations.
 We met with our team and had what we felt was a very productive meeting.
 In our petition we included some of the various forms of discrimination our people face.

-On October 20, 2015 Representative Rob Bishop of Utah filed a bill to stop the Interior Department from Recognizing tribes.
-It is our opinion that this is an attempt to stop the Interior Department from Recognizing our tribe.
+On October 20, 2015 Representative Rob Bishop of Utah filed a bill to stop the Interior Department from Recognizing Nations.
+It is our opinion that this is an attempt to stop the Interior Department from Recognizing our Nation.
 Mr. Bishop's bill has already had two hearings and is being pushed with urgency.

 The pretense of concern for Native people is not believable to us as Utah has a long history of officials ignoring Reservation boundaries and Native American rights in spite of Congressional Acts and Federal Court rulings.